amm98d/drive-transfer/README.md

 ## Who is it for

-If you're having issues transfering your whole drive data from one Google account to another because of files like Google Docs, Sheets, Presentations etc (they don't open in the new drive unless you download and upload the file specifically), then you might find this utility helpful.
-Otherwise you're good.
+If you're having issues transferring your whole drive data from one Google account to another because of files like Google Docs, Sheets, Presentations, etc (they don't open in the new drive unless you download and upload the file specifically), then you might find this utility helpful.
+Otherwise, you're good.

 ## How it works